amamory/hermes-router-axis-ip/README.md

 # Module/IP design

 The router has five slave AXI streaming interfaces (named E_s, N_s, W_s, S_s, and L_s) and
 five master AXI streaming interfaces (named E_m, N_m, W_m, S_m, and L_m).
-The L_m port is different from the other because it implements the LAST signal of the AXI streaming protocol.
-This signal is required, for isntance, to use this router with the AXI's DMA module.
+The L_m port is different from the other ports because it implements the LAST signal of the AXI streaming protocol.
+This signal is required, for instance, to use this router with the AXI's DMA module.

 ![Hermes router IP block](router.png)